jleomorris/portfolio-redesign/README.md

 # portfolio-redesign
-This is a redesign of my original portfolio website
+This is a redesign of my original portfolio website.
+Hosted at https://jamesleomorris.com